weaveworks-experiments/flux-classic/fluxctl/README.md

-# amberctl
+# fluxctl

-`amberctl` is the command-line interface to Ambergreen.
+`fluxctl` is the command-line interface to Weave Flux.
 It has subcommands for defining services, selecting containers, and querying the state of the system.